openzipkin/zipkin/zipkin-ui/README.md

 ## What's the easiest way to develop against this locally?

+There is one requirement not currently filled in our build.
+You need a recent version of Chrome (>= 59) installed.
+If the build doesn't detect this, you can explicitly assign a location with the variable [CHROME_BIN](https://github.com/karma-runner/karma-chrome-launcher).

-The maven install process already downloads everything needed to do development, so you don't need to install node/npm or whatever.
+The maven install process downloads everything else needed to do development, so you don't need to install node/npm or whatever.
 Instead, you can use the `./npm.sh` shell script to perform npm operations.
 Here's how you launch zipkin server and webapp to work together: